 Based on survey responses from a majority of active California attorneys, the 2022 Report Card on the Diversity of California's Legal Profession highlights diversity trends in California’s attorney population across multiple demographic groups and employment sectors, touching on the following areas: workplace settings, leadership roles, and workplace satisfaction.
 For the first time, the report is available to the public digitally, complete with key findings highlighted with interactive data visualizations.
 The State Bar is producing additional analyses that will drill down into specific demographic groups and sectors and plans to make the data widely available for analysis by others.

-The State Bar has published sector-specific and general DEI calls to action as a companion to the Diversity Report Card as well as a forthcoming Diversity, Equity, and Inclusion Leadership Seal program.
+The State Bar has published sector-specific and general DEI calls to action as a companion to the Diversity Report Card.

 The State Bar's Council on Access and Fairness (COAF) is comprised of lawyers, judges, and members of the public who advise the Board of Trustees and others on ways to advance strategies and goals for diversity.
 The COAF annual work plan outlines the ways in which the council's work supports the State Bar's strategic DEI goals.